Pay or Permit Parking Expansion Project

 Permitholders: Park without a time limit; no payment required (beyond the annual permit fee)

-Allowing guests to stay longer than two hours if needed ensures they can enjoy the neighborhood without the hassle of moving their car before the two-hour time limit expires.
+Allowing visitors to stay longer than two hours gives them the freedom to enjoy the neighborhood without the hassle of moving their car before the two-hour time limit expires or get a ticket if they forget.
 At the same time, the payment ensures that people stay only as long as they need and then make their space available to the next person.
 Most RPP blocks near commercial corridors are occupied by non-residents, many of whom stay longer than the posted time limits.
+On blocks where Pay or Permit Parking was implemented, twice as many visitors stayed for 2-4 hours to shop, dine, and socialize compared to RPP blocks.
+At the same time fewer commuters parked all day, freeing up spaces for residents and customers.

 Pay or Permit Parking Benefits

-Benefits for Residents: Improves the likelihood of finding parking quickly and close to home.
+Benefits for Residents: Makes on-street parking easier for you and your guests.
 The increased availability means that there’s less congestion and pollution from vehicles circling for a space.

-Benefits for Businesses: It supports thriving business districts by making it easier for customers to find parking near commercial corridors.
-It also offers flexibility for employees and customers who no longer need to move their car every two hours or risk getting a pricey ticket.
+Benefits for Businesses: It supports thriving neighborhoods by making it easier for customers to find parking.
+It also offers flexibility for employees and customers who no longer need to move their car every two hours or risk getting a ticket.

 Benefits for Visitors: Reduces hassle by allowing visitors to pay for parking as needed, avoiding the stress of moving their car every two hours or the risk of getting a pricey ticket.
 Parking is easier to find, increasing the time spent dining, shopping, or socializing.
-Caregiver and visitor permits will continue to be available for longer visits.
+Caregiver and visitor permits will continue to be available for longer visits and can be purchased online or in person.

 Pay or Permit Expansion Project and Timeline